-Greg Mann (Director) has over 20 years of management experience in organisations that conduct research and develop and market valuable new products, services and technologies globally.
-Currently, he is the General Manager of ArborGen Australasia.
-ArborGen is the leading global supplier of conventional and advanced genetic tree seedlings to the forestry sector.
+Greg Mann (Director) has over 25 years of management experience in organisations that conduct research and develop and market valuable new products, services and technologies globally.
+Currently, he is the General Manager of ArborGen Australasia, a leading supplier of conventional and advanced genetic tree seedlings to the forestry sector.
 Greg has a BSc (Hons) from Victoria University and has completed executive training programmes at Darden Business School and the Massachusetts Institute of Technology.

 Stana Pezic (Director) has over 25 years’ experience in financial management and general management.
 She has experience as a CFO of companies in a range of industries including aged care, utilities, manufacturing and retail; and was previously a Director Plant and Food Research Ltd. Ms Pezic is a chartered accountant and has a BCom and DipBus from Auckland University.